 - Filter QPS by user data provided by customer (Cookies, Device IDs, or IPs)

-- Filter QPS by custom lists (Blacklist or Whitelist):
+- Filter QPS by custom lists (INCLUDE or EXCLUDE):

 - App Bundles